torvista/Zen_Cart-Backup_MySQL_auto/README.md

 # Zen Cart - Backup MySQL auto/cron
 Script to backup a Zen Cart database via a cron job.

-Compatible with all versions Zen Cart.
+Compatible with all versions of Zen Cart.
 Requires minimum php 7.4.
-Since it uses only the admin version configure.php (local or production) from the Zen Cart fileset it should be compatible with any version.
+Since it uses only the admin configure.php (local or production) from the Zen Cart fileset it should be compatible with any version.

 Install in /YOURSHOPFOLDER/YOURADMINFOLDER/cgi-bin/